 Denise Chinpire-O’Reilly was re-elected as President for a 2nd term at the 51st AGM.
 Prior to her appointment as president, she served for two terms as Vice-President and subsequently as the Licensing Committee’s ex-officio member.
 She sits on the Professional Accounting Organization Development Group Committee of IFAC.
 She is the current Director for Trinidad and Tobago on the Board of Directors of the Institute of Chartered Accountants of the Caribbean (ICAC).
 A Chartered Accountant and Managing Director of KS Chinpire Contracting Services Limited, Mrs Chinpire O’Reilly has also performed executive roles on the Couva/Point Lisas Chamber of Commerce board.

 The Institute of Chartered Accountants of Trinidad & Tobago (ICATT) was established 51 years ago by an Act of Parliament in 1970.
 Prior to ICATT’s establishment, there existed the Trinidad and Tobago Association of Chartered and Certified Accountants – a small association of professional accountants with varying designations.
-Members of this group lobbied Government for the incorporation of a local accountancy body which would set its own examinations and regulations.
+Members of this group lobbied Government for the incorporation of a local accountancy body that would set its own examinations and regulations.
 The origins were humble but the objectives of the Institute were bold, focusing on forging a new path in the local accountancy profession.
-ICATT’s responsibility was for the training, development and sustainability of the accounting profession through education and lobbying to government on matters of a national interest.
+ICATT’s responsibility was for the training, development and sustainability of the accounting profession through education and lobbying to the government on matters of national interest.

 ICATT’s membership today stands at 1,640 active members who operate in all sectors of the economy and Government.
 We adhere to the ethical code of Integrity, Objectivity, Professional Competence, Confidentiality and Professional Behavior.
 In 2015 ICATT adopted the Code of Ethics for Professional Accountants 2018 in replacement of the Rules of Conduct.
 The Institute is governed according to approved Rules and Regulations agreed by the membership.